jinyangb/Simon/README.md

 **_Description_**

-Simon says game.
+Simon game.
 It's a game where there is a computer that selects tiles in a certain order and the player has to then select the same tiles in the same order.
 It is a game of memory that gradually get more difficult as you go.

 **_Technologies Used_**